-There is much debate whether you need a sleeping bag or a liner during the summer on the Camino de Santiago.
+There is much debate on whether you need a summer sleeping bag or a sleeping bag liner during the summer on the Camino de Santiago.
 Here I want to look at both side of that argument and help you how to choose a sleeping bag or liner; then which one and do you need it treated against bed bugs.

 There are three other posts in this series:

 - (and what is the best camera for the Camino)

 I have always used a sleeping bag on each of my Caminos to Santiago and I have only walked in the hot weather of July, August, and September, in both France and Spain on the Camino Frances and the Via Podiensis.
 Each time I walked it was very hot, some days in the high 30’s Celsius, (about 100 degrees Fahrenheit).
 However, when in the mountains I was cold even in the height of summer and I was happy to have my bag.
 That said, a lot has changed since my first Camino in 2005; many more albergues now supply bedsheets and blankets.
 My last reason for using a sleeping bag is that I like some weight over my body while sleeping – maybe growing up in Scotland has me conditioned to sleeping with more than a sheet over me at night.

 There are two main shapes used for a sleeping bag; the mummy and the rectangle, (there are some slight variations on these).
 In colder weather the mummy bag is certainly the best as it is designed with maximum thermal efficiency, they are also usually lighter due to being slightly smaller – an important consideration on the Camino de Santiago where you want to keep your backpack as light as possible.